DannyGilligan/chocelegance-resubmission/README.md

 ## Credits

+An overview of materials references and images used during the development of the project is shown below.

 <!-- The Credits section is shown below, this will be disaplyed in a collapsible format, with a sub section for reference content/materials and a sub section for images, with each item shown in tabular form -->
 <details>
     <summary><b>Reference Materials Used</b></summary>